 “‘Be careful, you two.
 He can be a bit ornery, but if you need me, I’ll be at the track kitchen— gettin’ stinkin’ drunk!’

 * * *

 “Give us each a Hennessy and me both tabs,” Robby ordered, and produced two cigars as Mike described how Moses worked on Cohasset for nearly two months before his next start.

 “Moses gained such knowledge from his old match-racing days and taught us a secret remedy I still use today.
 He started with de-hulled oats and corn meal, mixed in a special batch of wild Cajun herbs, added molasses, then heated it in water to a soft mash.
-After six weeks of ingesting that ‘mojo mush,’ Papa gradually warmed up to Cohasset.
-The colt put on weight and his dull coat dappled out to a rich mahogany sheen, and he took to training well.
+After six weeks of feeding Cohasset that ‘mojo mush,’ Papa gradually warmed up to the colt as he put on weight, and his dull coat dappled out to a rich mahogany sheen, and he took to training well.